TanklesXL/gladvent/README.md

 ## Using the library

-This library provides 2 options to run your advent of code solvers, once you've added gladvent as a dependency via `gleam add gladvent`:
+This library provides 2 options to run your advent of code solvers, once you've added gladvent as a dependency via `gleam add gladvent --dev`:

 1. The easiest way: call it via `gleam run -m gladvent [ARGS]`, not requiring a custom `main()` function.
 1. The easy way: simply add `gladvent.main()` to the end of your project's `main` function.